 Jonathan’s 15+ year research odyssey was prompted by more than just idle curiosity.
 To pay his way through college, the naturally thin Jonathan had gotten a job as a personal trainer at a popular gym.
 His job was to help his clients lose weight, yet he was less than successful (to put it mildly.)

-Day-by-day, his clients — smart, professional, ambitious, health-conscious men and women — told him they were not losing the amount of weight they should be losing.
+Day by day, his clients — smart, professional, ambitious, health-conscious men and women — told him they were not losing the amount of weight they should be losing.
 They were frustrated, becoming more so each time he told them they needed to “give it time.”
 And like a good personal trainer, he gave them advice, too.
 They needed to work harder, he told them.
 Eat less and exercise more.
 After all, for as long as anyone can remember, that’s what the “experts” have always said is necessary for weight loss.
 That principle was a central part of Jonathan’s training as a personal trainer.

 While Jonathan was telling his clients to work harder, he was downing shots of olive oil to try to gain weight.
 One day, while he was taking his daily shot of olive oil, Jonathan had an epiphany.
-What if, he thought, some muscular guy was looking at him thinking that if he only tried harder, he’d be able to gain weight and build muscle.
+What if, he thought, some muscular guy was looking at him, thinking that if he only tried harder, he’d be able to gain weight and build muscle?

 In that instant, Jonathan realized he and his clients were in the same boat.
-He couldn’t gain weight and they couldn’t lose it.
+He couldn’t gain weight, and they couldn’t lose it.
 And they were both getting sicker and more unhappy by the day trying something that obviously didn’t work.

-Jonathan quit his job as a personal trainer because he couldn’t bear hurting his clients anymore with advice he now knew was incorrect.
+Jonathan quit his job as a personal trainer because he couldn’t bear hurting his clients anymore with the advice he now knew was incorrect.
 But it ignited a passion in him to discover the truth that he — and almost everyone else — had been denied.

 Thus began his long research journey.
 And what he discovered shocked him.
-Nothing, absolutely nothing he had been taught about weight gain/loss was true.
+Nothing, absolutely nothing he had been taught about weight gain/loss, was true.
 Nothing.

-One of the biggest “untruths” Jonathan discovered is weight gain and loss is not about the number of calories you take in or exercise off.
+One of the biggest “untruths” Jonathan discovered is weight gain, and loss is not about the number of calories you take in or exercise off.
 It’s not about intentionally creating a calorie deficit.
 Rather, your weight is controlled by your setpoint.

 It works like this: your brain, digestive system, and hormones communicate with each other through several feedback loops to synchronize the activities that automatically maintain body fat and blood sugar at a specific level, otherwise known as your setpoint.

 A good way to understand the biological feedback system that establishes your setpoint is to think of it like the thermostat in your house.
 Because of the thermostat, your heating or air-conditioning system responds to the weather outside and keeps your home at whatever temperature the thermostat “thinks” it should be at.
-Similarly, your setpoint stimulates or suppresses your appetite and raises or lowers metabolism in response to how much fat it “thinks” you should store.
+Similarly, your setpoint stimulates or suppresses your appetite and raises or lowers your metabolism in response to how much fat it “thinks” you should store.

 When you look at it this way, do you see how counterproductive it is to go on the latest starvation diet to try to shed some pounds?
 The minute you slash calories, a metabolic alarm goes off, letting your body know you’re not eating as much as you normally do.
 What happens then?
 You become ravenously hungry because the levels of the hunger hormone ghrelin are increased, courtesy of the hypothalamus in the brain.

-Meanwhile, your metabolism slows down to conserve calories so you don’t starve to death, and your body sends most of the calories you do consume to your fat cells.
+Meanwhile, your metabolism slows down to conserve calories, so you don’t starve to death, and your body sends most of the calories you do consume to your fat cells.
 This is because, during a famine, which your body thinks you are in, excess body fat is essential for survival.
 To help conserve these fat stores, your body also starts burning muscle for energy, further slowing the metabolism.

 Yes, you will lose weight on a starvation-type diet.
-But the weight loss primarily comes from water and muscle.
+But weight loss primarily comes from water and muscle.
 As soon as you go off the diet, you gain it back because your metabolism is now slower than it was before you began the diet…and because your body overreacts to the starvation period and raises your setpoint weight.

-The only way to lose weight long term is to lower your setpoint weight.
+The only way to lose weight long-term is to lower your setpoint weight.

 The big problem with most weight loss diets is that they practice the calorie deficit theory of weight loss, which treats all calories the same.
 That is, if you reduce the number of calories consumed by a certain amount, you will lose a certain amount of weight.
 And it doesn’t matter where those calories come from.